Renal Function TestRenal Function Test

 A blood urea nitrogen test is also used to check the effectiveness of dialysis treatment in patients.

 Urea nitrogen is normally measured in mg/dL or milligrams per deciliter of blood.
-The result of BUN vary depending on gender and age.
+The results of BUN vary depending on gender and age.

-The range of normal BUN level in the blood is-
+The range of normal BUN levels in the blood is-

 Men: 8-24mg/dL